 Many buyer agents do not take the time to qualify (or even interview) their potential clients before hopping in the car to look at homes.
 Many do not even sign a representation agreement with you.
 With no commitment and no proof that the buyer can even afford the home, the buyer agents that work this way are hoping and praying that they can sell you a home as fast as possible (before you find a different agent or buy a home without them).
 It only makes sense that buyer agents who work this way, might be a little pushy or a little salesy... probably less than 50% of their clients end up buying (because they found out later they couldn't qualify for a loan, they were just looking in the first place, or they ended up finding a buyers agent that they liked better), and so they feel that they need to sell you a home if they want to get paid.

-There is another way to work with buyers (and one that I believe is better for the buyers and their agents).
+There is another way to work with buyers (and one that I believe is better for the buyers AND their agents).
 Instead of taking a machine gun approach, I only work with qualified, motivated buyers who are going to buy in the very near future.
 In fact, I get calls pretty much every week from people that other buyer agents would be showing homes to in a heartbeat that I never end up working with for various reasons.
 I hesitated to write that sentence, because I am not trying to impress you or sound cocky.
 I just want to impress upon you that the way I work allows me to be better at representing the interests of the buyer.
 Because I set limits on who I will work with, I end up only working with the best buyers.
 95% of my clients buy a home (they are not looky-lous and they are very qualified for the purchase).

 Because I know my clients are going to buy soon, I have no need to sell them anything.
 I have the freedom to simply help them through the buying process (and offer great customer service and representation along the way), and when we find the right home, they are going to buy.

 Here Is How I Accomplish That:

 - First, I ask each of my potential clients to meet with me for an interview before we look at homes together.
 I want to make sure that we are a good fit for working together before you and I spend our valuable time looking at homes.

 - If we find that we are a good fit, I ask you to show me that you are qualified for the purchase (which we will need to do with the sellers anyways, when you write an offer).
 Trust me, it's no fun at all to find out that your client cannot qualify for a loan after months of looking at homes together.
 My time is valuable to me, and so I guard my time carefully.
 In turn, this greatly benefits my clients.

 - When a I take on a new client, I go to work full steam ahead for you (one of my clients compared me to a pitt bull - in a nice way).

 - I'm excited to help you through the buying process, and I have systems in place and strategies that help me to truly help you.

 - The goal is to find the right house for you at the right price and to help you buy with your eyes wide open, and I thoroughly enjoy the whole process.

 To summarize, no one wants to be sold.
 Homebuyers don't need a salesperson, but every buyer can benefit from expert advice and guidance from someone who is on their side.
 And that's what I bring to the table.

 If you are considering buying a home in San Diego in the near future, contact me and we can meet up for an interview.
 I look forward to hearing from you!

 Exclusive Buyer Agents do not list homes for sale and never represent sellers.
 They have no "inventory" to try to sell you.
 They can represent you in purchasing any home.
 They are specialists at representing buyers only on the buyers' side of the transaction.
 Exclusive Buyer Agents work to get buyers the best price and terms when they buy a home.

 If you have excellent credit and plan to buy a home or condo in San Diego County within 90 days, contact Justin Gramm to hire an agent on your side of the transaction.
-More about Justin Gramm on Google+.
-Call Justin at (858) 437-2662 or E-mail.
+Call Justin at 858-437-2662 or E-mail.